DeividasMat/facial_keypoint_detection/README.md

 2) Load and Visualize Data.ipynb -- Loading and Visualizing the Facial Keypoint Data
 3) Define the Network Architecture.ipynb -- Defining and Training a Convolutional Neural Network (CNN) to Predict Facial Keypoints.
 4) Facial Keypoint Detection, Complete Pipeline.ipynb --Facial Keypoint Detection Using Haar Cascades and your Trained CNN.
-5) Fun with Keypoints.ipynb -- Fun expiriements with keypoints.
+5) Fun with Keypoints.ipynb -- Fun experiments with keypoints.

 ## Examples